grush128/COD-Scoreboard-Parser/README.md

 - [ ] Save data to an online database
 - [ ] Create front end webpage for others to come and view stats
 - [ ] Integrate with machine learning to predict what team should win
+- [ ] True skill ranking (with and without teams)
+- [ ] Add ranking to website
+- [ ] Incorporate "bots" (Pull scores... and recognize its a bot)
+- [ ] Add xbox REST APIs to help take or send screenshots to gmail